island-is/island.is/libs/api-catalogue/services/README.md

 ## Usage

-This library export ApiCatalogueServiceModule which depends on four environment variables to exist to configure connection to X-Road Security Server.
+This library export ApiCatalogueServiceModule which depends on two environment variables to exist to configure connection to X-Road Security Server.

-Two variables are available from AWS Parameter Store under the /k8s/xroad-collector/ path.
+The variables are available from AWS Parameter Store under the /k8s/xroad-collector/ path.
 The variable are named:

-- `XROAD_BASE_PATH`
+- XROAD_BASE_PATH
-- `XROAD_CLIENT_ID`
+- XROAD_CLIENT_ID

-The other two are set for the environment the service is executed in

-- `XROAD_COLLECTOR_ALIAS` - _Name of the alias the service uses_.
-- `ENVIRONMENT` - _Name of the environment.
-Valid values_: `dev`, `staging` and `prod`.

 ## Developing